afsc-assessments/ebswp_2023/doc/EBSpollock.md

 weeks after the survey was completed.
 The level of sampling for lengths and ages in the BTS is shown in (Table \ref{tab:bts_n}).
-The estimated numbers-at- age from the BTS for strata (1--9 except for 1982--84 and 1986, when only strata 1--6 were surveyed) are presented in Table \ref{tab:bts_age} and contains the values used for the index which accounts for density-dependence in bottom trawl tows (Kotwicki et al. 2014).
+The estimated numbers-at- age from the BTS for strata (1--9 except for 1982--84 and 1986, when only strata 1--6 were surveyed) are presented in Table \ref{tab:bts_age} (based on the method in Kotwicki et al. 2014).
 Mean body mass at ages from the survey are shown in (Table \ref{tab:wt_bts}) and the different alternative time series of BTS survey indices is shown in Table \ref{tab:bts_abund}.

-The bottom trawl survey has extended to the north in 2010, 2017, and again this year (but was limited to 49 stations).
+The bottom trawl survey has extended to the north in 2010, 2017, 2018 (limited to 49 stations) and again this year.
 Given that the pollock abundance was quite high in 2017 and 2018, a method for incorporating this information as part of the standard survey was desired.
 One approach for constructing a full time series  that included the NBS area is to use observed spatial and